craftycodie/MineOnline/README.md

 As per the license you are welcome to use the launcher code under non-commercial conditions.

-Note that the graphics code is VERY rough.
-I've never used LWJGL before, I've also never written game engine code on that level.
-I might tidy things up in future, if I get time.
-(See [#126](https://github.com/codieradical/MineOnline/issues/126))

-The GUI and menu code shall not be used for 'clone' projects (for instance, copying my API and pointing the launcher to it).

 I also request that forks remain up to date for security.